kunhaiq/BKP-paper/README.md

-# BKP-paper
+# BKP: An R Package for Beta Kernel Process Modeling

+This repository contains the reproducibility materials, manuscript source files, and presentation slides for the BKP software paper.

-This repository contains the reproduction scripts, data-processing code, generated figures, numerical results, and manuscript source files for the paper:
+It includes the analysis scripts, data-processing code, generated figures, numerical results, manuscript files, and Beamer presentation materials.

-**BKP: An R Package for Beta Kernel Process Modeling**

-The repository is organized to reproduce the illustrative examples in Section 4, the real-data applications in Section 5, and the predictive-coverage simulation reported in the appendix.
+The repository is organized to reproduce:

+1.  the illustrative examples in Section 4;
+2.  the real-data applications in Section 5;
+3.  the predictive-coverage simulation reported in the appendix.

+A compiled version of the manuscript is available at [`paper/TR_BKP.pdf`](paper/TR_BKP.pdf), and the presentation slides are available at [`slides/BKP_Slides.pdf`](slides/BKP_Slides.pdf).

 ## Repository structure